jesseduffield/jesseduffield.github.io/_posts/2022-3-5-Testing-Private-Methods.md

 ## Viewpoint 1: Don't Use Private Methods In The First Place

-I'll get this viewpoint out of the way first because if correct it completely invalidates the rest of the debate!
+I'll get this viewpoint out of the way because most people intuitively find it a little extreme and if correct it completely invalidates the rest of the debate!

 This viewpoint is not so much an attack on testing private methods as it is an attack on trying to predict the future.
 The idea is that when writing library code you couldn't possibly know what method your clients will want to use ahead of time, and defaulting to private methods will cause more problems for you and your clients than defaulting to public (or protected).
 This strain of thought appears to be unique to library developers (see [here](https://osoco.es/thoughts/2018/10/the-case-against-private-methods/), [here](https://stackoverflow.com/questions/8353272/private-vs-protected-visibility-good-practice-concern)), given that application developers can easily make methods public with a few keypresses whereas clients of libraries either need to fork the library or raise an issue and wait for a response.

+This viewpoint has downsides: promoting a private method to public is easy, but demoting from public to private is a breaking change.
+Furthermore, your public API communicates to clients how you expect them to use your libary.
+By bloating your public API with would-be private methods for the sake of hypothetical use cases, you're making life harder for all your clients who just want to know how to satisfy known use cases.
+These downsides are entwined: clients mistakenly use the wrong methods to interact with your library which in turn makes refactoring harder.

 ## Viewpoint 2: Always Test Private Methods